 Since the time of the Reformation, the most distinctive aspect of Anglican worship has been the use of the Book of Common Prayer.
 In this masterpiece of liturgy, we find everything needed to worship God as a community in a single volume.
 At All Saints, we use the American 1928 edition of the Prayer Book, with its classical Anglican patterns and robust theology rooted in both the Reformation and the ancient Church.

-At All Saints, we use the 1940 Episcopal Hymnal, a collection of the Church’s best music from the first millennium through the last century.
+At All Saints, we use the Book of Common Praise (Anglican House Publishers, 2017), a collection of the Church’s best music from the first millennium through the current century.
 We also sing much of the service, regularly chant the psalms, and generally love to lift our voices to God in congregational singing.

 Following the ancient Western Christian tradition, the clergy, servers, and choir wear special clothing during worship.
 These vestments have their roots in the clothing of late antiquity, but have taken on special significance and symbolism over the centuries.
 The basic vestment is the white alb (i.e. robe) or surplice (loose garment worn over the black cassock).
 This is reminiscent of the white robes given to new converts at their baptism, symbolizing being washed clean from our sins by Christ’s blood.
 Other vestments used by the priests include the scarf-like stole (symbolizing the promise of everlasting life) and the poncho-like chasuble, representing the yoke of Christ.
 These are usually colored according to the liturgical seasons.